kgjoner/freeflow/README.md

 > It is a simple static app, no backend needs.

-./pages/Index.vue > Main file.
+pages/Index.vue > Main file.

-./components/build > Folder with the two app major components: blocks and arrows.
+components/build > Folder with the two app major components: blocks and arrows.

-./store/index.js > General vuex variables.
+store/index.js > General vuex variables.

-./store/components > Variables used to control the reactivity of blocks and arrows as well as to make them communicate with the main file.
+store/components > Variables used to control the reactivity of blocks and arrows as well as to make them communicate with the main file.

-It is a simple static app, no backend needs.

 ## Build Setup